GLOBAL MARKETS-Stocks rise, dollar retreats ahead of inflation data

 Economists polled by Reuters expect the consumer price index to have risen by 3.1% in June, after May's 4% increase.
 This would be the lowest reading since March 2021.
 The core rate is expected to have dropped for a third month to 5% from 5.3%, but this is still more than double the Fed's 2% target.

-Last week's employment report showed far fewer workers than expected had been added to non-farm payrolls last month unleashed a wave of selling of the U.S. dollar, but did little to shift the needle in terms of rate expectations.
+Last week's employment report showed far fewer workers than expected had been added to non-farm payrolls last month, which unleashed a wave of selling of the U.S. dollar, but did little to shift the needle in terms of rate expectations.

 "(Market) movements, especially between the jobs report and inflation when they're so close together, I take with a relative pinch of salt," OANDA market strategist Craig Erlam said.